StackVista/stackstate-docs/configure/telemetry/send_telemetry.md

 ## Events

-Events can be sent to the StackState receiver API using the `"events"` property of the [common JSON object](send_telemetry.md#common-json-object).
+Events can be sent to the StackState Receiver API using the `"events"` property of the [common JSON object](send_telemetry.md#common-json-object).

 All events in StackState relate to a topology element or elements.
 Any properties of an event can be used to define a log stream in StackState.